MicrosoftDocs/quantum-docs/articles/optimization-substochastic-monte-carlo.md

 - Parameterized mode
 - Ising and PUBO input formats

-## When To Use Substochastic Monte Carlo
+## When to use Substochastic Monte Carlo

 Substochastic Monte Carlo exhibits a tunneling-like property, akin to quantum adiabatic evolution, through the combination of diffusion and resampling.